-How often should you practice Yoga Breathing exercises (Pranayama)?
+How often should you practice yoga breathing exercises?

 There is no exact dosage here.
 But like everything, practice, practice and practice is what produces results.
 Its better to spend at least 15 minutes a day focused on connecting to the breath.
 It should be done in the morning before you get out of bed.
 Or, in the evening before falling asleep, but even with as low as 3 times a week, one will see results.

-Breathing exercises for asthma, COPD and other lung ailments can be divided into three groups
+These breathing exercises can be divided into three groups

 Meditation affects the psychological and emotional sides of the personality it is designed to make a person positive or benevolent towards oneself and others.

 It can lower levels of stress hormones and reduces sympathetic over activity.
 It prepares mind and body for responding to stressful situations.